 - Brush/pet your dog or cat; watch your fish swim

-The last and most important part of the bedtime routine—turn out the lights and go to bed!
+The last and most important part of the bedtime routine is turning out the bedroom lights and climbing into bed!
 Most people fall asleep within 5-20 minutes of going to bed.
-Adhering to a consistent bed and wake time is an equally important part of your bedtime routine.
+Remember that adhering to a consistent bed and wake time is important, so be sure to leave time each night bedtime routine.

 One indicator that you are probably getting adequate sleep is if you are able to wake up without an alarm clock on weekdays.
 Some people experience challenges getting to sleep or staying asleep.
 If this is you, review the sleep habits section below for additional suggestions on how to get the best possible sleep.

 4. Incorporate good sleep habits into your bedtime routine